John Hagee

 John Charles Hagee (born April 12, 1940) is an American pastor and televangelist.
 He founded John Hagee Ministries, which telecasts to the United States and Canada.
 He is also the founder and chairman of the Christian Zionist organization Christians United for Israel, the largest Zionist organization in America.

 Hagee has attracted controversy over his comments on the Catholic Church, Jewish people and Islam, and promotion of the blood moon prophecy.

-Early life
+Early and personal life

 Hagee was born in Baytown, Texas, on April 12, 1940.
 He studied at Southwestern Assemblies of God University in Waxahachie, Texas, and received a Bachelor of Science, and then studied at Trinity University and obtained a second Bachelor of Science.
 He also studied at the University of North Texas in educational administration and received a master's degree in 1966.

 Hagee has been married twice.
 In 1960, he married Martha Downing, and they divorced in 1975.
 In 1976, he married a member of his congregation, Diana Castro.

 He has a son, Matt Hagee, who is also a pastor.